oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_golden_gate_deployment_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The type of deployment, the value determines the exact &#x27;type&#x27; of service executed in the Deployment.
-NOTE: Use of the value OGG is maintained for backward compatibility purposes.
-Its use is discouraged in favor of the equivalent DATABASE_ORACLE value.</div>
+NOTE: Use of the value &#x27;OGG&#x27; is maintained for backward compatibility purposes.
+Its use is discouraged in favor of the equivalent &#x27;DATABASE_ORACLE&#x27; value.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">OGG</div>